 Celebrities eat.
 No kidding!
 However, that doesn’t make them an authority on nutrition.
 Would you consult your mechanic for legal advice?
 Unlikely.
 Then why take nutrition advice from a movie star or other celebrity?
 The mind boggles.

+Let’s give diet culture the boot!
 As a dietitian, I long for the day when the only diet trend will be healthy eating.
-That means following a wholesome, balanced diet, that incorporates foods from all the five food groups and, yes, even the occasional chocolate-coated donut.
+That means following a wholesome, balanced diet, that incorporates foods from all the five food groups and, yes, even the occasional chocolate-coated doughnut.
 Here’s hoping.